-NASA Physical Oceanography Program is sponsoring the Ocean Salinity Science Team and Salinity Continuity Processing meeting to be held at Remote Sensing Systems.
-The primary objectives of this meeting are to review recent work on sea surface salinity products and their applications, to discuss improvements in SMAP satellite SSS retrieval, and to develop a strategy for integrating SSS into the next Decadal Survey for Earth Science and Applications from Space.Agenda
+NASA Physical Oceanography Program sponsored the Ocean Salinity Science Team and Salinity Continuity Processing meeting held at Remote Sensing Systems in August 2018.
+The primary objectives of this meeting were to review recent work on sea surface salinity products and their applications, discuss improvements in SMAP satellite SSS retrieval, and develop a strategy for integrating SSS into the next Decadal Survey for Earth Science and Applications from Space.Agenda

 Documents: 36Manaster, A., Meissner, T., and Wentz., F.

 [27-Aug-18].
 The most recent versions of SMAP L-Band radiometer salinity retrievals are the Jet Propulsion Lab Version 4 (JPL V4) and the Remote Sensing Systems Version 3 (RSS V3) L2 and L3 salinity data.
 These two products represent the latest round of improvements to SMAP salinity measurements.
 In this study JPL V4 and RSS V3 salinities are compared at various spatial and temporal scales and differences between the two are examined.
 By cataloging the similarities and differences between the two products, we can further work towards even more accurate and convergent SMAP salinity retrievals.
 Kilic, L., Prigent, C., Aires, F., Boutin, J., Heygster, G., and Meissner, T.